dayvsonsales/nubank_rb/README.md

 ### Usage

+Install [ruby](https://www.ruby-lang.org/en/documentation/installation/#ruby-install) case you don't have it yet.
+I suggest at least the version 2.5.3.

-Execute `/path/to/this/repo ruby nubank.rb`.
+Clone this repository, then run the command `/path/to/this/repo ruby nubank.rb`.

 The QR Code authentication workflow will begin.
-> You have 45 seconds to read the generated QR Code.
+You have 45 seconds to read the generated QR Code.
 After that, the login process continues.

 If it's all ok, then you'll see a list of available bills to get information from.
 > Only _open_ and _overdue_ bills will be displayed, because future bills don't have a details link.